Top 10 Traditional Foods to Serve During Isra’ and Mi’raj Night

 TOP 2: Sambousek

-Sambousek, Top 10 Traditional Foods To Serve During Isra' And Mi'Raj Night
+Sambousek, Top 10 Traditional Foods to Serve During Isra' and Mi'raj Night

 Image Source: Simply Leb